 Instructions

-• In a large mixing bowl, combine the black eyed peas, chopped tomatoes, cucumbers, pomegranate arils, onions, and fresh mint.
+• Mix the black eyed pea salad.
+In a large mixing bowl, combine the black eyed peas, tomatoes, cucumbers, pomegranate seeds, onion, and fresh mint.

 • Make the dressing.
 In a small bowl, whisk together the pomegranate molasses (or balsamic reduction), lemon juice, olive oil, garlic and a good dash of salt and pepper.

-• Pour the dressing over the black eyed pea salad.
-Mix well to combine.
+• Dress and serve.
+Pour the dressing over the salad and mix well to combine.
 Finish with a sprinkle of feta cheese, if you like.

 Video